Fall 2015 Enrollment

 Experiential learning on campus

-Anderson University recently added a one-of-a-kind training center that pairs students with an Interactive Intelligence supervisor right on campus.
+Anderson University recently added a one-of-a-kind training center that pairs students with a Genesys supervisor right on campus.
 To provide cybersecurity students a striking experience of real-world application, the University helped them participate in processing election results at Rook Security.

 The School of Nursing and Kinesiology features state-of-the-art facilities, including a Swim Ex rehabilitation pool, a sports medicine center, and a human performance center.
 The nursing lab is also home to hospital equipment such as Pyxis® MedStation® System, Mega Code Kelly®, and SimMan®.